Julia Conyers

 James Howard Harris, 3rd Earl of Malmesbury was born on 25 March 1807.1 He was the son of James Edward Harris, 2nd Earl of Malmesbury and Harriet Susan Dashwood.1 He married, firstly, Lady Corisande Emma Bennet, daughter of Charles Augustus Bennet, 5th Earl of Tankerville and Armandine Sophie Leonie Corisande de Gramont, on 13 April 1830.1 He married, secondly, Susan Hamilton, daughter of John Hamilton, on 1 November 1880.1 He died on 17 May 1889 at age 82, without issue.1

-He was educated at Eton College, Windsor, Berkshire, England.1 He was educated at Oriel College, Oxford University, Oxford, Oxfordshire, England.1 He held the office of Member of Parliament (M.P.)
-(Conservative) for Wilton between June 1841 and September 1841.1 He succeeded to the title of 3rd Earl of Malmesbury [G.B., 1800] on 10 September 1841.1 He succeeded to the title of 3rd Viscount FitzHarris, of Hurn Court, co.
-Southampton [G.B., 1800] on 10 September 1841.1 He succeeded to the title of 3rd Baron Malmesbury, of Malmesbury, co.
-Wilts [G.B., 1788] on 10 September 1841.1 He held the office of Foreign Secretary between February 1852 and December 1852.1 He held the office of Foreign Secretary between 1858 and 1859.1 He held the office of Lord Privy Seal between 1866 and 1868.1 He held the office of Lord Privy Seal between 1874 and 1876.1 He gained the rank of Honorary Colonel in the service of the 2nd Brigade, Southern Division, Royal Artillery.1 He was awarded the honorary degree of Doctor of Civil Law (D.C.L.).1
+He was educated at Eton College, Windsor, Berkshire, EnglandG.1 He was educated at Oriel College, Oxford University, Oxford, Oxfordshire, EnglandG.1 He held the office of Member of Parliament (M.P.)
+(Conservative) for Wilton between June 1841 and September 1841.1 He succeeded as the 3rd Earl of Malmesbury [G.B., 1800] on 10 September 1841.1 He succeeded as the 3rd Viscount FitzHarris, of Hurn Court, co.
+Southampton [G.B., 1800] on 10 September 1841.1 He succeeded as the 3rd Baron Malmesbury, of Malmesbury, co.
+Wilts [G.B., 1788] on 10 September 1841.1 He held the office of Foreign Secretary between February 1852 and December 1852.1 He held the office of Foreign Secretary between 1858 and 1859.1 He held the office of Lord Privy Seal between 1866 and 1868.1 He held the office of Lord Privy Seal between 1874 and 1876.1 He gained the rank of Honorary Colonel in the 2nd Brigade, Southern Division, Royal Artillery.1 He was awarded the honorary degree of Doctor of Civil Law (D.C.L.)1

 Citations